Western Kenya · Est. 2018

 Our Solution

-A B2B platform that aggregates smallholder farmers and bulk buyers — with value addition, fair pricing, and full traceability built in from the start.
+A B2B platform that aggregates smallholder farmers from Western Kenya and bulk buyers — with value addition, fair pricing, and full traceability built in from the start.

 "Why should our farmers work so hard only to see others profit?
 We are in the whole value chain — from production to the final buyer.
 That is what makes us different."